 Overview: Barclays is often known for its credit cards and personal loan products, but it's also a major player in the savings product category.
 Indeed, Barclays provides both a high-interest online savings account and a number of online CDs.
 And it's typically a top contender on its interest rates.
 Products from Barclays are only available online in the U.S. Fortunately, for savers, that means the bank can limit overhead costs and pass its savings on to its customers.
 For its online savings account, the online bank is offering one of the top rates in the nation and requires no minimum to open.

 Perks: Among the perks of an online savings account at Barclays, you'll find a very competitive interest rate, no minimum to open, 24/7 access to funds, online transfers to and from other banks and direct deposit.
+Additionally, Barclays has a mobile savings app that also allows you to deposit/transfer funds.

 What to watch for: If you're looking for a full-service banking institution, Barclays isn't a great option.
-The bank doesn't offer a checking account option, an ATM network, a mobile app or branch locations.
+The bank doesn't offer a checking account option, an ATM network, or branch locations.
 It's best for those who like to bank online and want an outside institution for its savings options.

 Overview: Synchrony Bank provides a range of depository products for consumers.
 That includes a savings account, money market account and a number of CDs.
 As an online bank, it has limited overhead cost, which means it can return those savings to customers in the form of higher rates.
 Indeed, its savings account and other depository products are consistently among the top-paying accounts.
 Synchrony also has a highly rated customer service department available by online chat or by phone seven days per week.
 And customers get a lot of perks, including complimentary identity theft resolution and travel and leisure discounts.
 You'll even get a dedicated customer service number as a "Diamond" customer.
 That's in addition to access to webinars, three free wire transfers per statement cycle and unlimited ATM reimbursements.